hapax/hapax.github.io/assets/qgrav.md

 I can't really ask about whether an electron appeared at $P$ because this question depends on how I label $P$.
+Like I said above, there is no quantum mechanics here.
+Once we add quantum mechanics, Nature itself enforces invariance under diffeomorphisms by swallowing bad questions with black holes.

 #### What is quantum gravity even about?